belzecue/atnb_XSM_Extended_State_Machine/README.md

 A Finite State Machine (FSM) is a way for game creators to separate their code's logic into different parts.
 In Godot, it would be in different Nodes.
 XSM allows to have substates of a State so that you don't have to create a complex inheritage pattern.
 You can simply add State Nodes as children of a State Node.
 If you do so, when a child is active, all his parents are active too and they are going to proceed (update).

-If a State has_regions, all its children are active or inactive at the same time, as soon as it is active or inactive.
+If a State is inside a StateRegion, all its children are active or inactive at the same time, as soon as it is active or inactive.

 It allows schemas such as :
 <img src="readme_files/stateschart_composition.svg" alt="statechart" width="400"/>